Traveling “Healthy” Style

 - Start Your Day with Water – If possible, get some fresh lemon to squeeze in your water.
 I usually ask my server for an extra bowl of lemons to take to my hotel room.
 Guess what?
 They always say yes =)

-- Keep Drinking Your Water All Day Long – If possible bring a water bottle that you can fill and refill to save to hydrate you, save your money and save the planet =)
+- Keep Drinking Your Water All Day Long – If possible bring a water bottle that you can fill and refill to save to hydrate you, save your money and save the planet =).
+Add lemon to your water when possible.

 Schedule in your exercise – just like you would at home, make the time and make an appointment with yourself.
 It doesn’t have to be the gym or a 5km run, but scheduling in some sort of movement will help you feel amazing!